vlourme/zsched/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/vlourme/zsched.svg)](https://pkg.go.dev/github.com/vlourme/zsched)

-A lightweight, opinionated mix of a queue system and task orchestrator built in and for Go, using QuestDB and AMQP broker.
+A lightweight, opinionated mix of a queue system and task orchestrator built in and for Go, using TimescaleDB and AMQP broker.
 Designed for simplicity and performance.

 ![Web UI](media/screenshot.png)